elsaamundi/Data-Structures-and-Algorithms/README.md

 # Array Data Structures and Algorithms (DSA)

-This repository is about the program (code) for learning data structures and algorithms during semester 2.
+This repository is about the program (code) for learning data structures and algorithms during semester 2 in college.
 ## Subject
  - [Array](https://github.com/elsaamundi/Array-DSA)
  - [Struct and Pointer](https://github.com/matiassingers/awesome-readme)